 They Drove You Or You Drove Them Crazy (Songs 'n' The Hoods Part 2)

 Knowing what I knew about music at the age of 15 was amusing to many of the older guys in my Greenwich Village neighborhood, but not so much to the guys closer to my age, who just chalked it up as one more reason to give me a wedgie.
 I wasn't trying to show off.
 I was just so immersed in my record collection and the idea of making it larger, that the information seeped in on its own.
 I wasn't walking around blurting out facts and figures and chart positions.
 Jeffery did shit like that.

 Jeffery somehow found the time to build a volcano out of newspaper, paint, rocks, some oversized battery (which he always seemed to have on hand) and probably a little bit of loneliness.
-This mound of genius actually spewed lava, or what he called lava.
+This mound of genius actually spewed lava, or whatever the substance was that he insisted on calling lava.
 It was orange and gooey, I remember that.
 Science was his thing.
 But then he lugged this experiment around his neck like a cigarette girl at the El Morocco.
 Music was my thing.
 But I just listened to the records.
 All day and all of the night.

 Hanging out on summer nights, someone would inevitably say, "Who sang the song...?"
 I would know, so I'd answer...all the time.
 I became entertainment.
 "Ask Sal, he'll know."
 I blame Eugene.